Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Hepatitis C occurs among people of all ages.
 Some people have a higher risk for developing hepatitis C, including:

-• People who have hemophilia and who received clotting factor products prior to 1987
+- People who have hemophilia and who received clotting factor products before 1987

 How does hepatitis C progress?